Manufacturer catalog

-Saurer-Werk is the catalog facet for Österreichische Saurerwerke, an Austrian vehicle builder whose Vienna operation developed and produced the Saurer 4K 4FA tracked armored personnel carrier before its integration into Steyr-Daimler-Puch.
+Saurer-Werk represents Österreichische Saurerwerke, an Austrian vehicle manufacturer in Vienna whose postwar armored-vehicle work produced the Saurer 4K 4FA tracked armored personnel carrier before the company was absorbed into Steyr-Daimler-Puch.

-For this archive, the builder context centers on the 4K 4FA family: a locally developed tracked APC adopted by Austria during the Cold War and tied to later Steyr-Daimler-Puch armored-vehicle work at the Simmering site.
+The public catalog connection centers on the 4K 4FA family: a locally developed tracked APC adopted by Austria during the Cold War, produced in several troop-carrier, command, ambulance, cannon-armed, and mortar-carrier variants, and tied to later Steyr-Daimler-Puch armored-vehicle work at the Simmering site.

 Tracked armored personnel carriersMilitary vehicle productionDiesel enginesTrucks and buses